Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 To have an idea of the prices of the hotels,

 click here to compare the best offers.
 Where?
-Here we focus on the Windward Islands: Martinique, Saint Lucia, Saint Vincent and the Grenadines.
+Here we focus on the Windward Islands: Dominica, Martinique, Saint Lucia, Saint Vincent and the Grenadines and some of the Leeward: Guadeloupe and Antigua.

 They are the most wild and scenic places in the Caribbean, and they are also an ideal sailing destination

-(unless you look for the glamour of the more touristy Virgin Islands and Antigua).
+(unless you look for the glamour of the more touristy Virgin Islands).
 Other destinations?
 There's a lot more to see, of course.
 The Grenadines up to Grenada all deserve a visit.
-To the north of Martinique
+To the north and west of Antigua

-And then there are the big islands of the Caribbean, like Cuba and Jamaica, which need a trip just for themselves.
+And then there are the big islands of the Caribbean, like Cuba and Jamaica, which are a world apart and need a trip just for themselves.

 For many other photos, at higher resolution, of the Tobago Cays, have a look at this photogallery: